mohistzh/animals-live-simulation/README.md

 ## Background

-Please checkout the Story.pdf and Design.pdf under the static folder.
+To checkout Story.pdf on the root page.

 ## Installation